herobank110/qt-material-ui/docs/get-started/core-concepts.md

 ### Reactive Effects

-Interaction states such as hovered, pressed, focused, etc. have their dependencies defined in a more declarative way than an event driven way.
+Component states such as hovered, pressed, focused, etc. have code dependencies defined in a more declarative than event driven way.

-This reduces the boilerplate code needed to implement more dynamic components.
+This reduces the boilerplate code needed to implement dynamic components.

+> It's possible to build custom components with this feature, or simply
+> use the provided components inside any standard Qt app.

 ```python
 # Qt convention